rezaffikri/ObonInstagramScraper/README.md

 # Obon Instagram Scraper ![GitHub follow](https://img.shields.io/github/followers/rezaffikri?label=Follow&style=social) ![GitHub repo size](https://img.shields.io/github/repo-size/rezaffikri/ObonInstagramScraper) ![GitHub](https://img.shields.io/github/license/rezaffikri/ObonInstagramScraper)

- Python project to scrap today video and photo with caption and send it to telegram group and ready to be deploy on heroku.
+ This is my first Python Project, this python project is to scrap instagram today video and photo with caption and send it to telegram group and ready to be deploy on heroku.
- The initial code base on [Automated-Media-Collector](https://github.com/ficanovak/Automated-Media-Collector).
+ Inspired by by this project [Automated-Media-Collector](https://github.com/ficanovak/Automated-Media-Collector) by [ficanovak](https://github.com/ficanovak).

  ## Requirements
 - bot telegram